-Because KGU is a partner institution, Millersville students pay their standard tuition to the school for their semester abroad.
+Because KGU is a partner institution, students pay the standard tuition to Millersville University for their semester abroad.
 Scholarships are available through the Office of International Programs and Services, Honors College, etc.

-KGU is an excellent Study Abroad program for W&GS minors because they offer numerous cultural courses focusing on gender and sexuality in Japan, highlighting how women and gender studies are an international academic focus.
-Please review some sample courses from various semesters:
+KGU is an excellent Study Abroad program for WGSS minors because it offers numerous cultural courses focusing on gender and sexuality in Japan, highlighting how women, gender, and sexuality studies programs are an international academic focus.
+Please review some sample courses offered during previous semesters:

 - Gender and Sexuality in Japan: Norms, Practice and Selves in Motion

 - Sexuality and Culture in Japan: Shifting Dimensions of Desire, Relationship and Society

 - Culture Power and Belonging in Japan: Perspectives on the Making of Minorities and Majorities